astropy/saba/docs/examples_complex.rst

 - fitting a single dataset with n models
 - or fitting n datasets with a single model

 If n>1 for any of the scenarios we return a list of models.
 Firstly well look at a single dataset with the two models as above.
-We quickly copy the two models above and supply them to the fitter as a list - hopefully we get the same result
+We quickly copy the two models above and supply them to the fitter as a list - hopefully we get the same result.

 .. code-block:: ipython